uwapcs/minutes/2019/2019-draft.agm.md

 - Fresh Rep's report

 ## Amendments to constitution
+- Expand committee positions to include a nonvoting Immediate Past President, appointed by executive decision of the new President.
 ## Elections
 - Suspend standing orders
   - ___ nominates ___ and ___ as returning officers